-In order to measure the effect of allowing for partial solutions to be sent to handle systems heterogeneity with FedProx, we simulate federated settings with varying system heterogeneity, as described below.
+In order to measure the effects of allowing for partial solutions to be sent to handle systems heterogeneity with FedProx, we simulate federated settings with varying system heterogeneity, as described below.

 Systems heterogeneity simulations.
-We assume that there exists a global clock during training, and each participating device determines the amount of local work as a function of this clock cycle and its systems constraints.
-This specified amount of local computation corresponds to some implicit value γ_k^t for device k at the t-th iteration.
+We assume that there is a real-world global clock cycle to aggregate model updates, and each participating device determines the amount of local work as a function of this clock cycle and its systems constraints.
+This specified amount of local computation corresponds to some implicit value γ_k^t for device k at the $t{\rm th}$ iteration.
 In our simulations, we fix a global number of epochs E, and force some devices to perform fewer updates than E epochs given their current systems constraints.
 In particular, for varying heterogeneous settings, at each round, we assign x number of epochs (chosen uniformly at random between [1, E]) to 0%, 50%, and 90% of the selected devices, respectively.
 Settings where 0% devices perform fewer than E epochs of work correspond to the environments without systems heterogeneity, while 90% of the devices sending their partial solutions corresponds to highly heterogeneous environments.
 FedAvg will simply drop these 0%, 50%, and 90% stragglers upon reaching the global clock cycle, and FedProx will incorporate the partial updates from these devices.

 In Figure 1, we set E to be 20 and study the effects of aggregating partial work from the otherwise dropped devices.
 The synthetic dataset here is taken from Synthetic (1,1) in Figure 2.
 We see that on all the datasets, systems heterogeneity has negative effects on convergence, and larger heterogeneity results in worse convergence (FedAvg).
-Compared with dropping the more constrained devices (FedAvg), incorporating variable amounts of work (FedProx, $\mu = 0$) is beneficial and leads to more stable and faster convergence.
-We also observe that setting $\mu > 0$ in FedProx can further improve convergence, as we discuss in Section 5.3.
+Compared with dropping the more constrained devices (FedAvg), tolerating variable amounts of work (FedProx, $\mu = 0$) is beneficial and leads to more stable and faster convergence.

-We additionally investigate two less heterogeneous settings.
-First, we limit the capability of all the devices by setting Eto be 1 (i.e., all the devices run at most one local epoch), and impose systems heterogeneity in a similar way.
+We also investigate two less heterogeneous settings.
+First, we limit the capability of all the devices by setting E to be 1 (i.e., all the devices can run at most one local epoch at each iteration), and impose systems heterogeneity in a similar way.
 We show training loss in Figure 9 and testing accuracy in Figure 10 in the appendix.
-Even in these settings, allowing for partial work can improve convergence compared with FedAvg.
+We see that allowing for partial work can still improve convergence compared with FedAvg.
 Second, we explore a setting without any statistical heterogeneity using an identically distributed synthetic dataset (Synthetic IID).
 In this IID setting, as shown in Figure 5 in Appendix C.3.2, FedAvg is rather robust under device failure, and tolerating variable amounts of local work may not cause major improvement.
-This serves as an additional motivation to rigorously study the effect of statistical heterogeneity on new methods designed for federated learning, as simply relying on IID data (a setting unlikely to occur in practice) may not tell a complete story.
+This serves as additional motivation to rigorously study the effect of heterogeneity on new methods designed for federated learning-as simply relying on IID data (a setting unlikely to occur in practice) may not tell a complete story.